munificent/craftinginterpreters/book/types-of-values.md

 You can evaluate `==` on any pair of objects, even objects of different types.
 There's enough complexity that it makes sense to shunt that logic over to a separate function.
-That function always returns a C `bool`, so we can safely wrap it in a `BOOL_VAL`.
-The function relates to values, so we declare it in the value module:
+That function always returns a C `bool`, so we can safely wrap the result in a `BOOL_VAL`.
+The function relates to values, so it lives over in the value module:

 ^code values-equal-h (2 before, 1 after)

-It's implementation looks like thus:
+And here's the implementation:

 ^code values-equal

-First we check the types.
-If the values have <span name="equal">different</span>
-types, they are definitely not equal.
+First, we check the types.
+If the values have <span name="equal">different</span> types, they are definitely not equal.
 Otherwise, we unwrap the two values and compare them directly.

 <aside name="equal">